vinala/docs/src/console.md

 }
 ```

-In this example, notice that the command is inside the namespace `Pikia\App\Console\Commands`, so any call of any class or method outside of this namespace should be preceded by `\` or you can use the namespace top of the file by using `use`.
+In this example, notice that the command is inside the namespace `Pikia\App\Console\Commands`, so any call of any class or method outside of this namespace should be preceded by `\` sign or you can use the namespace top of the file by using `use`.

 The call of this command will be like that :